BuildAPKs/buildAPKs/var/db/README.md

 ∆ *system created file*

+Grep can be used ` grep NAMES ~/buildAPKs/var/db/README.md | tail -12 ` to view only the ?NAMES files table in this file.

-NOTE:  Add a token username pair to ~/buildAPKs/.conf/GAUTH to use this OATH token file:  Enabling OAuth increases the rate limit for authenticated users.
+NOTE:  Adding a username token pair to ~/buildAPKs/.conf/GAUTH will increase the rate limit for authenticated users of GitHub.
+Use this OATH token file to enable OAuth authentication.
 To create an OAuth token, you can use https://github.com/settings/tokens and insert this token into the first line in GAUTH.
 File [GAUTH](https://raw.githubusercontent.com/BuildAPKs/buildAPKs/master/.conf/GAUTH) has more information.

 ##### Some source pages for NUNAMES:
    * [https://github.com/amitshekhariitbhu/awesome-android-complete-reference](https://github.com/amitshekhariitbhu/awesome-android-complete-reference)